 When you see me on the ski slopes, with my pockets stuffed with snacks (yes, I did have a Ziplock full of bacon inside my jacket), know that eating often CAN help you lose weight.
 You don’t need to starve yourself to be successful.
 I give you total permission to NOT fast.
 I was able to lose over half of my body weight without engaging in fasting!
-In fact, I think the key to my success of weight loss and maintenance has been eating frequently.
+In fact, I think the key to my success in weight loss and maintenance has been eating frequently.
 That’s the opposite of fasting!

-Stephanie Laska has lost 140 pounds and has kept the weight off for seven years.
-She is the USA Today Bestselling Author and Creator of DIRTY, LAZY, KETO with multiple books to help you on your journey: DIRTY, LAZY, KETO Get Started Losing Weight While Breaking the Rules: How I Lost 140 Pounds and DIRTY, LAZY, KETO Fast Food Guide: 10 Carbs or Less.
-Next up is The DIRTY, LAZY, KETO Cookbook: Bend the Rules to Lose the Weight.
+Stephanie Laska has lost 140 pounds and has kept the weight off for almost a decade.
+She is the USA Today Bestselling Author and Creator of DIRTY, LAZY, KETO with a whole series of books to help you on your journey.